Does home insurance cover roof repairs?

 If you’re the homeowner

-When are insurers likely to pay out on a roof damage claim?
+When is my insurer likely to pay out on a roof damage claim?

-When are insurers likely to refuse roof damage claims?
+When is my insurer likely to refuse roof damage claim?

 Finding the source of a leak in your roof is a crucial step in getting it fixed and making a successful claim.
 Here’s what you should do:

-To prevent roof leaks, your best bet is to regularly inspect your roof tiles or flat roof as well as your loft for damage and take care of issues before they become significant.
+Regularly inspect your roof tiles or flat roof, as well as your loft, for damage and take care of issues before they become significant

-It’s good to keep your guttering clear so water doesn’t build up where it shouldn’t, and ensure weeds, moss, and tree branches aren’t affecting the structure of your roof.
+Keep your guttering clear so water doesn’t build up where it shouldn’t, and ensure weeds, moss, and tree branches aren’t affecting the structure of your roof

 Types of roof repairs